frappe/erpnext_documentation/README.md

 ## ERPNext Documentation

+> This GitHub repository is archived since we now use a different contribution pipeline.
+>
+> You can directly contribute to the documentation through [docs.erpnext.com](https://docs.erpnext.com).
+For new conribution guidellines refer [docs.erpnext.com/contribute](https://docs.erpnext.com/contribute).

 The GitHub repository for ERPNext product user manual.
 ERPNext is the world's largest 100% open source ERP product.

 English documentation link: https://docs.erpnext.com/docs/user/manual/en